 So why are there so many politically ignorant people?
 Why do people refuse to do a little research and look at the best-known facts about their chosen candidate or indicted elected official?
 Especially when it’s so easy to do with the internet.
 I suspect that they don’t do any research because they do not want to know the truth for some self-serving reason or they lack the insight, initiative, or ability to do so.
 Or they may be so mesmerized by a candidate’s or elected official’s rhetoric and “promises” to fix their overlooked, disregarded, and unaddressed concerns, frustrations, and problems that they chose ignorance over intelligence.

 Each person’s vote for and support of a particular political candidate is crucial.
 The act of voting is huge.
 It is a privilege, not an entitlement.
 It is the foundation of democracy.
 To say a single vote is unimportant is like saying a single life is unimportant.
 If you cannot see the value of voting, research or visit countries where voting is totally fixed, fraudulent, and therefore pointless.

 We cannot ever forget about the totalitarian fascist takeovers by Hitler in Germany and Mussolini in Italy just prior to WWII.
 To gain power they did two things.
 (1) They promoted division and hate by pointing the blame for current problems on certain ethnicities, groups, and individuals.
-(2) They made big promises about giving their people everything they wanted.
-They also presented simple solutions to complex problems.
-Both Hitler and Mussolini started off making good on some of their promises and solutions which further cemented their power.
+(2) They made big promises about giving their followers the things they wanted.
+Both Hitler and Mussolini started off making good on “some” of their promises, which further bolstered their power.
 You know how their stories ended and the mass destruction they left behind.
+Hilter in particular.